anniehedgpeth/anniehedgpeth.github.io/_drafts/2016-10-05-inspec-basics-9.markdown

 <img src='/assets/article_images/2016-10-05-inspec-basics-9/attributes-2.png' style='display: block; margin-left: auto; margin-right: auto; padding-top: 40px' />

-Remember that our `client.rb` recipe in our cookbook has a `base` user in it, so the failures make sense if there are two users per instance.
+Remember that both our client and server nodes get the `default.rb` recipe which has a `base` user in it, so the failures make sense if there are two users per instance.

 # Create different attributes yamls to run the different tests
 We'll need to add a few attributes files to call on to change those roles.
 These are going to be yaml files, and they will be in a directory that is sibling to your controls directory.
 Go ahead and create these now.